Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Numerical experiments

 \subsection{Case study: IEEE 24-bus power system}

 We illustrate the considered hurricane trajectories in Fig.~\ref{fig:24bus}, where each red line is a trajectory that disconnects all through lines and splits the network into two independent parts.
+Details of trajectories can be found in \ref{app:simulation}

 Considering Alg.~\ref{Alg:ccg}, we first get an initial solution with all lines in place using Gurobi and report results in Iter.
 0 of Tab.~\ref{tab:24bus}.
-We set the convergence tolerance $\epsilon := 1e-4$. $\mathrm{LB}$ and $\mathrm{UB}$ are obtained by solving the master problem and subproblem separately as stated in Alg.~\ref{Alg:ccg}, and M. Runtime and S. Runtime are the corresponding runtimes for the master problem solution and subproblem solution, respectively.
+Lower and upper bounds $\mathrm{LB}$ and $\mathrm{UB}$ are obtained by solving the master problem and subproblem separately as stated in Alg.~\ref{Alg:ccg}, and M. Runtime and S. Runtime are the corresponding runtimes for the master problem solution and subproblem solution, respectively.
 Additionally, as the number of iteration increases, the size of the master problem grows, which increases the solution time; thus we also present the number of nonzero elements for different master problems in different iterations as M. NNZ in Tab.~\ref{tab:24bus}.

 We report commitments from the initial (not robust) model and the robust model, and detect the scenario of the worst hurricane.
 Then we compare the performance of the two groups of commitments on the corresponding worst scenario in Table~{\ref{tab:24_comp}}.
 Commitment + Served Energy Cost is the cost of commitment and active power generation, while Unserved Energy Cost is the cost of the unserved active power and the penalty for reactive power shedding.